Black Bayou Refuge

 Closed to all forms of use and trespass from Nov.
 15 - to the last day of Feb.
 Designated observation areas will be open year-round.

 Big Game, Small Game, and Trapping are the same as statewide seasons, except as noted.
 Nontoxic shot approved by the U.S. Fish and Wildlife Service only.

 Closed to waterfowl, spring, and fall turkey season.

-Turkey (Young Sportsman) - Same as statewide season.
+Turkey (Young Sportsman Hunt Only) - Same as statewide season.